 How SabPaisa supports Businesses comply with RBI Guidelines

-The objective of SabPaisa, as a pioneer in the digital payments space is to optimize the experience for consumers by powering the recurring payment ecosystem.
+The objective of SabPaisa, as a pioneer in the digital payments space is to optimise the experience for consumers by powering the recurring payment ecosystem.

 This is why we built Subscription Paisa, a unique mandate processing and payment collection platform that offers recurring subscription payments through e-NACH/e-mandates for more than 50 banks to merchants.
 Subscription Paisa enables businesses to adopt subscriptions as a single platform for processing payment mandates across all modes, using NACH, NetBanking, debit cards, credit cards, and UPI.